ZACARIAS G. DEVERA

 ESTRELLITA V. PUTI-AN, Ed.
 D.

-EVANGELINE P. LADINES, CESO VI
+EVANGELINE P. LADINES, CESO V

 In 1907, the very first building of the very first school in Pasay City (then a town of Rizal Province), Pasay City Central School, was constructed.
-It was established by virtue of Republic Act No. 1801 during the administration of Mayor Mauro Reyes through the proposal of Councilor Herminigildo dela Rosa.
+It was established by virtue of Republic Act No. 1801 during the administration of Mayor Mauro Reyes through the proposal of Councilor Herminigildo Dela Rosa.